Eragonfr/tGTK/README.md

 This version includes the GTK 2, xfce and murrine versions.

 ## tgtk-v0.4
 This release replaces tgtk 0.3
 **BUGS :**
-- Buttons are too big.
+- Buttons are too big in GTK2.

-### Les versions précédentes existent toujour mais sont considéré comme étant obsolètes

 ### TODO :

-- Résoudre les bugs
+- Résolve bugs